Saturday, January 24, 2009

 Winter time in Iqaluit

 Over the past couple of months I've been embellishing my trusty Snow Goose parka.
-It has gone from plan old navy blue to a bordered version that I can more easily pick out from everyone else's!!!
+It has gone from plain old navy blue to a bordered version that I can more easily pick out from everyone else's!!!
 Now the question is...should I put the trim on the cuffs too?
 Let me know what you think. :)

 We also decorated our office area after my return from Yellowknife at the end of November.
 The Mr. Men banner has been a hit, as well as the snowflakes, snow balls and snowmen. :)